Harsh chemical drugs to rectify hormonal imbalance can ravage the body with their side effects.

 For menopausal women, Dr. Muneerah advises a vaginal douche to facilitate the cleansing and lubrication of the vagina.
 A simple home douche may be prepared in lukewarm water, with 1 teaspoon of lemon juice and a pinch of salt.
 This will prevent itchiness and dryness of the vagina.

-To prevent osteoporosis and arteriosclerosis, she recommends two tablespoons of black sesame seeds, slightly heated on a frying pan, and taken twice a day.
-Consume low fat dairy products, fibre, copper, iron, and vitamin and mineral rich fruits and vegetables.
+To prevent osteoporosis and arteriosclerosis, she recommends two tablespoons of black sesame seeds, slightly heated in a frying pan, and taken twice a day.
+Consume low-fat dairy products, fibre, copper, iron, and vitamin and mineral rich fruits and vegetables.
 Avoid non-vegetarian dishes as much as possible.

 For cleanliness and hygiene of the urino-genital tract, Dr.Muneerah has the following advice: